swirtSJW/migration_tools/README.md

     drush mt-generate-menu-import-file subdirectory --menu-location-uri='subdirectory/index.htm' --local-base-uri='subdirectory' --css-selector='ul#navbar' --recurse='FALSE'

-The first argument is the abbreviation of organization or district.
 The options:
 * menu-location-uri is the original path to the page where the menu exists.
 * local-base-uri is the new location of the menu.